 The album Consciousness III (1995) leans more heavily on the drum programming and motoric pulses of early techno, or at least an ambient version of it.
 Cascone at the time called it "a gentle kick against the aural ambi-niotic sack that encloses us all".
 For sheer mystical power, the title track is unrivalled in Cascone's work, a series of exquisitely beautiful pulses and melodies built around a single minor chord and simple snare/kick pattern.
 Although the album's structures are clearer and sharper than Garden Of Eden or Lunar Phase, texturally and melodically Consciousness III is just as rich.
 It's the rebirth of ambient trance for the techno age, owing as much to the German psy-ambient of the 70's as it does to the early dance music of the Detroit or Chicago.

 Some of the music on the final HMC album Anechoic (1996) is quite abstract, with intriguing alien soundscapes and atmospheres that anticipate the Cascone's move back into more avant-garde territory and experimental computer music.
 Other tracks, however, are more tonal and euphoric.
 The endless swirls of "Octal" particularly show HMC's genius for relaxing the body while stimulating the mind.
-It's an underrated release and one of the last great albums on Silent Records, which passed from Cascone's hands in 1996 and disappeared into financial oblivion a few years later.
+It's an underrated release and one of the last great albums from the original incarnation of Silent Records.
+The label passed from Cascone's hands in 1996, became a dance music label and disappeared into financial oblivion two years later.

-Although long out of print, Heavenly Music Corporation's releases remain classics of ambient techno's first wave, after which the genre narrowed and gradually drifted towards digital glitches, clicks and abrasion.
+Re-released in 2016 as part of Kim Cascone's Silent Records reboot, Heavenly Music Corporation's albums remain classics of ambient techno's first wave, after which the genre narrowed and gradually drifted towards digital glitches, clicks and abrasion.
 The transcendental sound of classic Silent does live on in other ways, however, notably in the trippy sounds of new-school ambient trance, downtempo psychedelia and exotic dub.